sudeeprp/default-coding/modeling-specification.md

 ## The way forward

-- Mind on the Customer
+- Mind on the Customer's context
-- Write for the Audience
+- Write for Stakeholders

 [Who is my Audience?](modeling-needs-of-stakeholders.md)